 - Targeting Niche Markets

-Being small isn’t a bad thing; it has its competitive advantages.
-One being the quick turnaround for decision making or product innovation.
-Yes, you may have fewer employees but because of that you are able to be quicker in process innovation.
-Keeping a business afloat and growing is about being able to adapt and change with the demands of the market, being an agile business.
-It’s harder to make those kinds of decisions when you have a lot of red tape, or other voices that you have to consider.
+Being small isn’t a bad thing; it has its competitive advantages, one being the quick turnaround for decision making or product innovation.
+Yes, you may have fewer employees, but because of that you’re able to be quicker in process innovation.
+Keeping a business afloat and growing is about being able to adapt and change with the demands of the market and being an agile business.
+It’s harder to make those kinds of decisions when you have a lot of red tape or other voices that you have to consider.

 Alex Belladorsi, Appliance Technician